My dog is scared of fireworks, what to do?

 Humans are very good at overreacting, especially when we are predicting something.
 If you know your dog is scared of fireworks, don’t add to her anxiety by saying things like, “Oh no, Ginger!
 What’s that?
 Are the fireworks starting?”
 It’s best not to react at all.
 Act normal, like you don’t hear anything.
 Try ignoring your dog completely.
 Don’t even look at her.
 I know my own dog looks to me for my reaction sometimes, and that’s how he decides how to react.
 In these cases, I ignore him, and he just sits there.

 For some dogs, it may help to talk to them in a low, soft, soothing voice.
 Coax your dog to lie at your feet or in her kennel.
 If you want to hold your dog, that would be fine.
-Then, if you say anything at all, use a slow, calm voice.
+Don’t worry about “rewarding” the dog’s fear.
+If you say anything at all, use a slow, calm voice.
 “Theeeeere.
 Staaaaay.
 Goooood.
 Shhhhhh” would be better than “Here!
 Here!
 Here!
 Down, girl!
 It’s OK!
 It’s OK!
 Sh.
 Sh.
 Sh.”
 See the difference?
 Your dog will have an easier time relaxing if you are relaxed.

 Use soothing music and other background noises to drown out the fireworks.